RosettaCommons/documentation/internal_documentation/Internal-Documentation.md

 ## Documentation for Specific Projects

-### Updating ResidueTypeSet to handle the full chemical repertoire
+### Updating ResidueTypeSet to handle the full chemical repertoire of macromolecules
 - [[ Overview of ResidueTypeSet ]]
 - [[ ResidueTypeFinder ]] is new class to efficiently find ResidueTypes from a ResidueTypeSet for most (all?) queries.